Every year the SANS Institute and the Counter Hack Team hosts a ‘Holiday Hack Challenge’ also commonly referred to as HHC.

 Included as part of the SANS HHC is the option to submit your write-up for each challenge (prior to the deadline) to enter into the SANS Contest.

-This year I recreated the world of KringleCon IV as a playable JRPG game to deliver my write-up in addition to creating an ‘Edutainment’ series on YouTube.
+This year I recreated the world of KringleCon IV as a playable JRPG game to deliver my write-up in a creative way, in addition to creating an ‘Edutainment’ series on YouTube.

-I have chosen to do this to both challenge myself in creating this in such a short space of time, but also to highlight failures in an entertaining way.
+I have chosen to do this to both challenge myself in creating this in such a short space of time, but also to highlight my challenge failures in an entertaining way.